-Various departments offer courses which require additional fees for special or laboratory materials, individual instruction and use of special equipment and facilities.
+Various departments offer courses that require additional fees for laboratory or other materials, individual instruction or the use of special equipment and facilities.
 Some internships, field experiences and related activities have individually determined fees when there are extraordinary expenses involved in supervision.
 Academic advisors and the Registrar's Office have specific information.